kurotu/VCubeTracker/README.md

 1. Attach cubes to your body: Cube 0 to left leg, Cube 1 to right leg, Cube 0 to waist.

-2. Execute `vcube_tracker.exe` with following options.
+2. Execute `vcube_tracker.exe`.
 After launching the program, SteamVR will automatically start.

 3. Stand in front of your webcam and look straight ahead.